josuefcontreras/ls-news/README.md

 ##

-Run "update-database" in Package Manager Console then start solucion.
+Run "update-database" in Package Manager Console then start solution.